Hernia Repair (Adult)

 Bowel Prep -The Day before Surgery

 You need to buy the stool softener, docusate sodium (ColaceÒ).
 Take one in the morning and one in the evening.
-If another form of bowel prep is indicated it will be discussed with you at
+If another type of bowel prep is needed it will be discussed with you at

 your pre-surgical work up.